 Beta blockers : atenolol (Tenormin) and esmilol (Brevibloc).

-If you have a brain tumor, your doctor may recommend surgery to remove part or all of the tumor, especially if the tumor is cancerous.
-Radiation or chemotherapy can also help the tumor get smaller and reduce swelling.
+If you have a brain tumor, your doctor may recommend surgery to remove part or all of the cancer, especially if the tumor is cancerous.
+Radiation or chemotherapy can also help cancer get smaller and reduce swelling.

 If an infection is causing your papilledema, your doctor may prescribe antibiotics.
-The medications for the infection differ depending on the type of bacteria that is causing the infection.
+The disorders’ medications differ depending on the type of bacteria that is causing the infection.

-If you have an abscess, your doctor may use a combination of antibiotics and drainage to treat a possible infection, as well as to remove pus or infected fluid from your brain.
+If you have an abscess, your doctor may use a combination of antibiotics and drainage to treat a possible infection and remove pus or infected fluid from your brain.

-If you have just had a major head injury, your doctor will try to reduce the pressure and swelling in your head.
-This may involve draining the cerebrospinal fluid from the head and removing a small piece of your skull to relieve pressure.
+If you have just had a significant head injury, your doctor will try to reduce the pressure and swelling in your head.
+This may involve draining the cerebrospinal fluid from the head and removing a small piece of your skull to relieve stress.

 Is There Any Possible Complication?